Humane, Positive & Professional Help

 Behavior Modification programs are designed to meet the needs of each dog and household.
 Services typically take place in your home, however services can also be provided at other locations of your choice.
+(Online Virtual Behavior Sessions are also available).
 Working closely with you and your dog, we will take a look at the problem behavior(s), then teach you how to address them by modifying and managing them.
-If needed, I will work in conjunction with your veterinarian or veterinary behaviorist to provide the greatest success for your dog during the behavior modification process.
+If needed, we will work in conjunction with your veterinarian or veterinary behaviorist to provide the greatest success for your dog during the behavior modification process.

 - Get to know you and your dog with an in-depth & thorough behavior history form

 - Discuss your goals and concerns to develop a plan

 - Observe and evaluate your dog